gradesta/gradesta/CONTRIBUTING.md

 ```
 /*
-COMPLETE: Do not change except for security fixes
+COMPLETE: Do not change except for security fixes and critical errors

 COMPLETION DATE: YYYY-MM-DD

+RECALL LOG:
+List of all changes by date (most recent comming first) of security and critical error fixes.

 Authors:
 List of names taken from a careful examination of git blame, one per line.